 Clearly some of it is top-down, company driven: creating a safe and trusting environment where blame is just never considered, where experimentation is encouraged, where teams self-determine the best way of doing things, where working location and hours flex around the people.
 It’s a commitment to never compromise on putting the people first.

 And some of it is people-driven: that shared responsibility where everyone looks out for everyone else – and all the behaviours that come with that pattern.
-This includes getting involved in the candidate screening process, ensuring that we hire people who feel the same way.
+This includes wide inclusion in the candidate screening process (more than one each of gender, rank, age-range, culture, ethnicity, background), ensuring that we hire people who feel the same way.

 The interesting side of this is that to some extent, it’s self-driven.
 Because we have a culture where we put the people first, we think, plan and act in a way that promotes the culture at every turn.

-And no, this is not a recruiting advert (although seriously, why would you NOT want to work here? 😉).
+And no, this is not a recruiting advert.
 Nobody’s paying me for this, or even asking me to write it.
 It’s just me scribbling down some personal thoughts and opinions, hoping to spark a conversation or two, so that we can explore this a little deeper and look at it through different lenses.
 Culture is one of the areas I have a deeply-vested interest in, all the more so because it’s such a slippery eel to get a grasp on.
 I would genuinely love to hear your thoughts, especially if you disagree with me!